Anastrepha ludens: Distribution

 Anastrepha ludens is native to Guatemala, Mexico and possibly Costa Rica.
 It is an invasive species to the US.
 The first record of these flies spotted outside of their native habitat of Mexico and Central America was in a small Texas colony in 1903.
 By 1927, Mexican fruit flies were infecting citrus farms in lower Rio Grande Valley of Southern Texas and threatening farmland in California, Texas, Florida, and Arizona.
 In 1954, the fly species had spread westward as far as Hermosillo.
-A. ludens were rare in Costa Rica until the 1990s when they suddenly appeared on citrus plants.
+The flies were rare in Costa Rica until the 1990s when they suddenly appeared on citrus plants.
 It is unclear if the species was native to Costa Rica or migrated there from the north.
-It was previously believed that the species is native to Colombia because of misidentification of Anastrepha manizaliensis but it is now known that the species does not exist there.
+It was previously believed that the species is native to Colombia because of misidentification of A. manizaliensis but it is now known that the species does not exist there.

 The US Department of Agriculture presumes that these flies were introduced to the USA through the import of larvae infested fruits.

 Currently, California, Arizona, Florida and most of northern Mexico are considered free of Mexican fruit flies and eradication efforts are taking place in Texas, with some Texas quarantine areas having been successfully cleared and the quarantines lifted.
 The eradication of these flies from most of the US and Northern Mexico is largely due to the successful implementation of the sterile insect technique (SIT).
 SIT is currently used in parts of Texas to control the species population.

 Habitat

 The Mexican fruit fly prefers living near citrus and other fruits, which act as hosts where the female can lay her eggs.
-A. suspensa prey on many of the same fruits in the same regions where A. ludens primarily reside as well.
-A. ludens prefers laying eggs in grapefruits and oranges, but many other hosts have been recorded including:
+Anastrepha suspensa prey on many of the same fruits in the same regions where A. ludens primarily reside as well.
+Anastrepha ludens prefers laying eggs in grapefruits and oranges, but many other hosts have been recorded including: